UNIS contact person: Snorre Olaussen

-How to use maps and Petrel to assess CO2 storage capacity
+- How to use geophysical information and maps to assess CO2 storage capacity

-Computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems.
+- Analysing geophysical data and maps using printouts and/or computer exercises using Petrel to assess storage capacity of selected reservoir-seal systems

 Students will work in groups to solve specific topics to be decided on, and each student will build on this for their individual final reports.

 Field excursions: 3 days.

 All excursions and fieldwork.

 All compulsory learning activities must be approved in order to sit the exam.

 |Method||Percentage of final grade|